galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Process environnemental Data

 Wallace will now associate environnmental data and occurrences data to make an area for your model.
-> * First: `Choose Background Extent` make a buffer zone aroud the occurrences.
+> * First: `Choose Background Extent` make a buffer zone around the occurrences.
 You can chosse the size of the buffer zone around your occurrences by choosing the distance in `Study region buffer distance`.
 This allows you to control the area you'll be working with and on which a map of suitability will be made.

-This is why you have to know what type of backround extent you want to use.
+This is why you have to know what type of background extent you want to use.
->    > `Bounding box` will difine an area whit the orrucrence centered
+>    > `Bounding box` will difine an area whit the occurrence centered

->    > `Minimum convex polygon` will make an area considering the repartition of you occurrences
+>    > `Minimum convex polygon` will make an area considering the repartition of your occurrences

 >    > `Point buffers` will use occurrences to build a buffer zone aroud them